News|Articles|November 3, 2025

 Key Takeaways

-- 177Lu-PSMA-617 addition to ADT and ARPI significantly improved rPFS in PSMA-positive mHSPC patients, with consistent benefits across subgroups.
+• 177Lu-PSMA-617 added to ADT and ARPI significantly improved rPFS in patients with PSMA-positive mHSPC, with consistent benefits across subgroups.

 The phase 3 PSMAddition trial assessed the combination of 177Lu-PSMA-617 plus ADT/ARPI in an earlier stage of metastatic prostate cancer.

-“177Lu-PSMA-617 has demonstrated an overall survival and radiographic progression-free survival benefit in patients with prior exposure to ARPI and taxane chemotherapy in the VISION study and an rPFS benefit in those post-ARPI but naïve to chemotherapy for metastatic disease in the PSMAfore study,” Tagawa explained during the presentation.
-“The PSMAddition study represents the first phase 3 study of any targeted radionuclide therapy in patients with metastatic hormone-naïve prostate cancer.”
+177Lu-PSMA-617 has demonstrated an overall survival and radiographic progression-free survival benefit in patients with prior exposure to ARPI and taxane chemotherapy in the VISION study and an rPFS benefit in those post ARPI but naive to chemotherapy for metastatic disease in the PSMAfore study,” Tagawa explained during his presentation.
+“The PSMAddition study represents the first phase 3 study of any targeted radionuclide therapy in patients with metastatic hormone-naive prostate cancer.”

-Baseline characteristics were balanced between both arms.
+Baseline characteristics were balanced between the arms.
 The primary end point was rPFS, with overall survival (OS) as a key secondary end point.
-Other end points included ovjective response rate (ORR), time to metastatic castration-resistant prostate cancer (mCRPC), progression-free survival (PFS), quality of life, and safety.
+Other end points included objective response rate (ORR), time to metastatic castration-resistant prostate cancer (mCRPC), PFS, quality of life, and safety.

 The observed benefit in rPFS was consistent across subgroups.